-UK Government Pride in Place Fund
+UK Government Pride in Place Programme

-About the Fund
+About the programme

 The Pride in Place Programme is a new UK government funding programme, aiming to put power into the hands of local people, so that they can decide how to regenerate their local area.
 It gives communities control of £20m over the next 10 years, to be spent on projects that will make a real difference to the neighbourhoods they live in.